-How the eye works: Function, refraction and refractive errors
+How the eye works: Refraction and refractive errors

 We see the world around us because of the way our eyes bend (refract) light.
 Refractive errors are optical imperfections that prevent the eye from properly focusing light, causing blurred vision.
 The primary refractive errors are nearsightedness, farsightedness and astigmatism.